 1918: It was reported today that the War Department has appointed seven Jewish chaplains – Rabbis Elkan C. Voorsagner, Louis I. Egelson, Jacob Krohngold, David Tannenbaum, Harry S. Davidowitz, I.J.
 Sarasohn, and Lee J. Levinger – and the Navy Department has appointed Rabbi David Goldberg as a chaplain which has enabled him to minister “to the religious needs of the men of the Jewish faith on board United States battleships.”

-1919: Famed painter and President of the Royal Academy Sir Edward John Poynter passed away.
-Poynter was noted for his large canvases many of which drew on Biblical themes – “Visit of the Queen of Sheba,” “King Solomon” and “Israel in Egypt.”
-The latter was his first great artistic and commercial success.
+1919: Famed painter and President of the Royal Academy Sir Edward John Poynter who was noted for his large canvases many of which drew on Biblical themes – “Visit of the Queen of Sheba,” “King Solomon” and “Israel in Egypt” passed away today.

 1919(28th of Tammuz, 5679): Parashat Matot-Masei